Blog » How Much Does It Cost to Make a Mobile App in 2021?

 You will likely have different coupons and promotions that can change the development effort.
-Additionally, do you need to collect one-time payment or subscription-based payment?
+Additionally, do you need to collect one-time payments or subscription-based payments?
 Yearly, monthly, single coupon, multiple-couple, metered billing?
 All these factors will determine the cost.

 Depending upon the type of business, you may need to push the data to your CRM, or marketing software, to support your customers.